slsa-framework/slsa-github-generator/internal/builders/nodejs/README.md

-This can be done by adding a step to your Github Actions workflow to call a [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) to build the package and generate generic SLSA provenance.
+This can be done by adding a step to your Github Actions workflow to call a [reusable workflow](https://docs.github.com/en/actions/using-workflows/reusing-workflows) to build the package and generate SLSA provenance.
 We'll call this workflow the "Node.js builder" from now on.

 ---